What information is needed to make a claim?

 It can be upsetting to find that you’ve had a break-in or that someone has stolen some business-critical equipment.

-To claim for theft, you’ll need to have a valid business contents or business equipment policy in place.
+To claim for theft, you’ll need to have a valid business contents, tools insurance or business equipment policy in place.
 Public liability insurance can cover the theft of someone else's property that you’re responsible for.

-First things first, we always recommend you report a theft or burglary to the police immediately.
+Before you do anything, we always recommend that you report a theft or burglary to the police immediately.
 The police will give you a Crime Reference Number, which you can use to check the progress of their investigation, and we’ll need to process your claim.

 Some other things that may be needed, include:

-- Police branch: Details of the police branch you reported the theft to e.g. Metropolitan Police
+• Police branch: Details of the police branch you reported the theft to e.g. the Metropolitan Police

-- Photos: Especially evidence which shows forcible entry to the property or vehicle.
+• Photos: Especially evidence which shows someone forced their way into your property or vehicle.
 A number of our policies will only respond to a theft claim which involves forcible entry

-- Proof of purchase: For claims involving theft, you’ll always be asked to provide the make and model of the item, as well as proof of purchase.
-Receipts help determine personal items from business ones and confirm what you paid.
-If it’s a specialist item — whether yours or that of a third party — we’ll usually ask that you send a web link to a like-for-like replacement
+• Proof of purchase: For claims involving theft, you’ll always be asked to tell us the make and model of the item, as well as proof of purchase.
+Receipts can help determine personal items from business ones and show what you paid.
+If it’s a specialist item — whether yours or someone else’s — we’ll usually ask that you send a web link to a like-for-like replacement

-- Overnight storage: If the theft involves tools, confirmation of where the tools were kept overnight
+• Overnight storage: If the theft involves tools, we’ll also need to know where the tools were kept overnight

 What's needed for lost items claims?

 It’s incredibly frustrating to find you’ve lost something like your company phone or tablet, but luckily your insurance can potentially help.
-You’ll need to have a valid business contents or business equipment policy to claim for lost items.
+You’ll need to have a valid business contents, tools insurance or business equipment policy to claim for lost items.

 Outside of the standard set of questions, to start your claim for lost belongings, your insurer will also ask for:

-- Proof of purchase: For claims involving loss, you’ll always be asked to provide the make and model of the item, as well as proof of purchase.
+• Proof of purchase: For claims involving loss, you’ll always be asked to tell us the make and model of the item, as well as proof of purchase.
 Receipts help determine personal items from business ones and confirm what you paid.
-If it’s a specialist item — whether yours or that of a third party — we’ll usually ask that you send a web link to a like-for-like replacement
+If it’s a specialist item — whether yours or someone else’s — we’ll usually ask that you send a web link to a like-for-like replacement

 What's needed for accidental damage claims?